asuengineering/pitchfork/README.md

 ## Release Notes

+### Version 1.6

+A fast-follower release from the previous milestone, Pitchfork v1.6 now incorporates the `component-header` elements from the Unity Design system.

+- ADDED: Support for blockGap and spacingSizes within `theme.json`.
+Default sizes are consistent with Unity Design system standards for spacing and margins.

+- ADDED: Global header now supports several new configurations and options.
+  - "Empty" navigation and CTA only navigation options now supported.
+  - Option provided for overriding the breakpoint at which the mobile menu is displayed.
+Default is still the `lg` breakpoint at ~ 960px.
+  - Option provided to animate the site title when switching between ASU domains.
+Enabled by default.
+  - Option provided to expand the menu links on a mouse hover when viewing the site on a desktop resolution.
+Feature disabled by default.

+- CHANGED: Separated panels in the customizer related to the global footer "endorsed logo" and "site links" areas.

+- REMOVED: Removed panels and options from the customizer which are no longer necessary to configure the site properly.

 ### Version 1.5

 The previous version of the Pitchfork theme (v1.4) introduced a bug into the mobile version of the header in which the links from the main navigation would not scroll correctly within the dropdown menu.
 This important update addresses this issue and adds improvements to the remainder of the controls for the header.